 Transferring to NSU is a seamless process.
 Although you can transfer to NSU at any time in your academic career, the smoothest transition occurs if you have earned or will earn an AA or AS from TCC.
-This milestone will also meet your general education requirements at NSU (unless it is a specific NSU requirement for you to graduate).
-Within your AA or AS, make sure you complete the required general education courses at TCC including ENGL 1113, ENGL 1213, MATH 1513, plus CHEM 1315 and CHEM 1415.
+This milestone will also meet your general education requirements at NSU (unless it is a specific NSU requirement for you to graduate.
+Within you’re A.S. degree, make sure you complete the required general education courses at TCC including ENG 1113, ENG 1213, MATH 1513, plus CHEM 1315 and CHEM 1415.

-How do my TCC classes transfer to NSU?
-Every class that you have taken at TCC will transfer to NSU.
-Each class will count in one of the following categories that make up a bachelor’s degree: general education, major, minor, or free elective.
+How do my Tulsa Community Colleges classes transfer to NSU?
+Every class you take at TCC will transfer to NSU.
+Each class will count in one of the following categories that make up a bachelor’s degree: general education, major, minor or free elective.
 You probably already know about general education and major classes but minors and free electives are unique to bachelor’s degrees.
 A minor is 18 hours from an academic area of your choice and it is designed to complement your major.
-There is no minor requirement for the Biology - Molecular Biology degree.
+Your NSU advisor will help you determine your minor and the classes you will take to complete it.
 Free electives are extremely flexible and can be selected from any academic area.
-They allow you to explore your academic interests outside of your major while counting toward the 124 hours you need to graduate.
+They allow you to explore your academic interests outside of your major while counting those hours toward the 124 hours you need to graduate.
 Most degree programs at NSU allow for some free electives.
 If you completed a class at TCC that does not meet one of the other specific requirements, it will count in this category, up to the first 64 hours.
-If you have completed more than 64 hours at the associate degree level, all courses will transfer to NSU, but only 64 hours will apply to your degree.
-This is because you must have 60 hours from a four-year institution to meet state requirements for graduation with a baccalaureate degree.
+If you have completed more than 64 hours at the associate degree level, all courses will transfer to NSU, but only 64 hours will apply to your degree because you must have 60 hours from a four-year institution to meet state requirements for a baccalaureate degree.